aidanbx/gpxVis/README.md

 # GPXVis
-Visualizes GPX files, primarily for cycling, support for heart rate, cadence, and power.
+Visualizes GPX files in a 3D map, primarily for cycling, support for heart rate, cadence, and power.
 ### DEVELOPMENT PAUSED 7/25/19

 ## Usage